Co-determination & naturalisation

 The total amount must be paid in advance and will not be refunded if the application is rejected.

-What do you need to do?
+How do you have to proceed?

 Contact points